-The PrimEx HyCal high resolution and large acceptance electromagnetic calorimeter will be used in this experiment.
-It will be used to detect the scattered electrons from ed elastic and Møller scattering with high precision.
-For PRad-II and the DRad experiment we are proposing to replace the outer Pb-glass layer with PbWO4modules turning the calorimeter into a fully PbWO4calorimeter.
+The PrimEx HyCal high resolution and large acceptance electromagnetic calorimeter will be used to detect the scattered electrons from ed elastic and Møller scattering.
+The DRad experiment plans to replace the outer Pb-glass layer with PbWO4 modules, fully populating the calorimeter with PbWO4.

 As described previously in Sec.
 4.4, a single PbWO4 module is 2.05×2.05 cm2 in cross sectional area and 18.0 cm in length ($20X_0$).
 The crystal part of the calorimeter consists of 1152 modules arranged in a 34×34 square matrix (70×70 cm2 in size) with four crystal detectors removed from the central part (4.1×4.1 cm2 in size) for passage of the incident electron beam.
 The scintillation light from the electromagnetic shower in the crystals was detected with Hamamatsu R4125HA photomultiplier tubes (PMT) coupled at the back of the crystals with optical grease.
 Each module is supplied with high voltage and is equipped with readout of dynode and anode signals.
 Each crystal was first wrapped in ~ 63 μ m VM-2000 reflector (from 3M company), then with a 38.1 μ m black Tedlar for optical isolation between the blocks.
 The PMT housings were attached to the crystals with two specially designed brass flanges on the front and back of the crystals, stretched with two 25 μ m brass strips.
 In addition, a LED based light monitoring system is used to deliver a pulse of light to each module via a fiber optic cable.
-The calorimeter will be located at a distance of about 5.5 m from the target which will provide a geometrical acceptance of about 25 msr.
+The calorimeter will be located at a distance of about 5.5 m from the target which will provide a geometric acceptance of about 25 mSr.
 The energy calibration of HyCal will be performed by continuously irradiating the calorimeter with the Hall B tagged photon beam at lowest intensity.